 - Planned Finish Date: This can be updated from the original project plan as well.
 This will reflect on when that particular phase, deliverable, or milestone was originally thought to be complete.

 - Actual Finish Date: This is the date that the milestone was met.
 This is important to know as it affects the start date of any activities that were linked to this particular deliverable.

 - Notes: It’s always good to have a column for Notes to shed any further color on the situation, provide insight into the budget, or other relevant information that will help the recipient of the report.

 Something else you may want to include in this project planning tool is projected start and finish dates.
 These would be your best estimates of when a deliverable that may be either ahead of or behind schedule could begin or end.
 You can use the Milestone report to monitor the health of your project schedule.
 By keeping up with the dates in such a way you’ll be able to keep your project out of Intensive Care and well on its way to a complete recovery!

-Try ProjectManager.com FREE for 30 days and keep up with the vitals about your project.
-Our project status reports are second to none and give you the ability to create a project report in just 3 clicks!
+Our software has project status reports that are second to none and give you the ability to create a project report in just 3 clicks.
 Plus, report out on all tasks in your project plan, include actual vs. planned progress, and identify whether your project is currently on track